-The use of a trust is popular in Anglo-Saxon countries such as the USA and the United Kingdom.
+Trusts are popular in Anglo-Saxon countries such as the USA and the United Kingdom.

 Thanks to the Hague Trust Convention, the trust is explicitly recognised in a large number of countries.
-Similarly to a foundation, it offers the opportunity to keep a family's assets collected throughout generations, to provide guidelines for the preservation and corresponding use of the assets and is therefore a particularly suitable instrument for the preservation and continuation of business ventures.
+Similarly to a foundation, it offers the opportunity to keep a family's assets secure throughout generations, to provide guidelines for the preservation and corresponding use of the assets and is therefore a particularly suitable instrument for the preservation and continuation of business ventures.